-Louisa Proske directs opera, classical theatre, and new plays with equal passion and is the proud Founding Co-Artistic Director of Heartbeat Opera.
-Productions in opera include Agrippina (Lincoln Center debut), Così fan tutte (LoftOpera), Lucia di Lammermoor, Daphnis & Chloé (Heartbeat Opera), Falstaff (Dell’Arte Opera), Gianni Schicchi, Riders to the Sea, La Voix Humaine (Yale Opera); Invisible Cities (world premiere, Italian Academy New York).
-Theatre includes peerless (nominated for a Berkshire Theatre Award for Outstanding Direction) and Engagements (Barrington Stage Company), One Day When We Were Young (Assembly, Edinburgh), ‘Tis Pity She’s A Whore (The Tank), Cymbeline and As You Like It (Yale Drama), and Macbeth (European tour).
-Louisa has assisted such prominent opera directors as Willy Decker, Harry Kupfer and Robert Woodruff.
-Louisa is an alumna of the Drama League Director’s Project.
-She holds an MFA in Directing from Yale School of Drama, and she is on faculty at Maggie Flanigan Studio teaching Shakespeare Acting and Script Analysis. www.louisaproske.com
+Louisa Proske directs opera, classical theatre, and new plays with equal passion.
+She is a Princess Grace Award winner, a Musical America New Artist of the Month, and the proud Founding Co-Artistic Director of Heartbeat Opera.
+Productions in opera include Agrippina (Lincoln Center - Carnegie Hall/ Juilliard Vocal Arts), La Bohème (Pittsburgh Festival Opera), Così fan tutte (LoftOpera), Don Giovanni, Carmen, Lucia di Lammermoor, Daphnis & Chloé (all Heartbeat Opera), Falstaff (Dell’Arte Opera), Gianni Schicchi, Riders to the Sea, La Voix Humaine (Yale Opera); the world premiere of Invisible Cities at the Italian Academy New York.
+Theatre productions include The White Devil (Red Bull Theater - NYTimes Critic’s Pick), peerless (nominated for a Berkshire Theatre Award for Outstanding Direction), Gaslight, This, Engagements (all Barrington Stage Company), One Day When We Were Young (Assembly, Edinburgh). www.louisaproske.com

 Music Director & New Arrangement